D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Method

 \section{Method}

-Given a garment template represented as 3D triangle mesh $\mathcal{T}$, our goal is to learn a conditional generative model $\mathcal{G}$, called \our{} in the following, that deforms $\mathcal{T}$ into new mesh instances $\mathcal{M}$ while keeping the mesh topology fixed.
+Given a garment template represented as 3D triangle mesh $\mathcal{T}$, our goal is to learn a conditional generative model $\mathcal{G}$, called \our{}, that deforms $\mathcal{T}$ into new mesh instances $\mathcal{M}$ while keeping the mesh topology fixed.
 We condition the generation on the underlying body shape, pose, pose velocity, and physical material properties of the garment.
-At test time, the model can be used for generation and fitting.
+Conditioning on physical material properties allows to physically ground the model.
+At test time, \our{} can be used for generation and fitting.

-The model represents the dynamic garment on top of a parametric human body model that decouples body shape and pose parameters.
-In our implementation, we use SMPL~\cite{smpl}, and represent body shape $\bodyshape$ and pose sequence $\bodypose_{t-2}, \bodypose_{t-1}, \bodypose_{t}$ as concatenation of the two preceding poses and the current one, where $t$ denotes a discrete time step.
-The representation of cloth material is inspired by traditional works in physics-inspired simulation~\cite{baraffsimulation} and includes stretch coefficient \stretching{} (in $N/m$), mass density coefficient \density{} (in $kg/m^{2}$) and bending coefficient \bending{} (in $N \cdot m$) as $\material := [\stretching,\density,\bending]$.
+\our{} represents a dynamic garment on top of a parametric human body model that decouples body shape and pose parameters.
+In our implementation, we use SMPL~\citep{smpl}, and represent body shape $\bodyshape$ and pose sequence $\bodypose_{t-2}, \bodypose_{t-1}, \bodypose_{t}$ as concatenation of the two preceding poses and the current one, where $t$ denotes a discrete time step and $l = 2$ the pose sequence length.
+The representation of cloth material is inspired by traditional works in physics-inspired simulation~\citep{baraffsimulation} and includes stretch coefficient \stretching{} (in $N/m$), mass density coefficient \density{} (in $kg/m^{2}$) and bending coefficient \bending{} (in $N \cdot m$) as $\material := [\stretching,\density,\bending]$.
 Parameter \stretching{} controls resistance to stretching or compression, \density{} controls the influence of inertia, and \bending{} controls resistance to bending or curvature changes.
+These parameters will be used to physically ground the model.

-Inspired by the recent success of diffusion models in 2D domain generation, our 3D mesh generator $\mathcal{G}$ consists of a 2D latent diffusion model, based on the popular stable diffusion architecture \cite{sd}.
+Inspired by the recent success of diffusion models in 2D domain generation, our 3D mesh generator $\mathcal{G}$ consists of a 2D latent diffusion model, based on the latent diffusion architecture of \citet{sd}.
+Our model, illustrated in \Cref{fig:model}, directly generates a mesh deformation